kennywong524/kennywong524.github.io/_pages/about.md

 🔌 Optimizing for a more efficient world!

-👨🏻‍💻⚡ I'm a rising sophomore at the [**University of California, Berkeley**](https://www.berkeley.edu/), majoring in Industrial Engineering & Operations Research (IEOR) and Data Science with a minor in Computer Science.
+👨🏻‍💻⚡ I'm a sophomore at the [**University of California, Berkeley**](https://www.berkeley.edu/), majoring in Industrial Engineering & Operations Research (IEOR) and Data Science with a minor in Computer Science.

 🥼 My professional interests lie in *applied AI & ML models, predictive analytics in revenue management, financial engineering, and process optimization & automation*.